-4.4.4.1.
-Under the Demonstration, both CMS and MDCH will withhold a percentage of their respective components of the Capitation Payment, with the exception of Part D Component amounts.
-The withheld amounts will be repaid subject to the ICO's performance consistent with established quality thresholds, which includes PIHP responsibilities identified in the Contract between the ICO and PIHP, consistent with established quality thresholds.

-- 4.4.4.2.
-CMS and MDCH will evaluate the ICO's performance according to the specified metrics required in order to earn back the quality withhold for a given year. - 4.4.4.3.
+- 4.4.4.1.
+Under the Demonstration, both CMS and MDHHS will withhold a percentage of their respective components of the Capitation Payment, with the exception of Part D Component amounts.
+The withheld amounts will be repaid subject to the ICO's performance consistent with established quality thresholds, which includes PIHP responsibilities identified in the Contract between the ICO and PIHP, consistent with established quality thresholds. - 4.4.4.2.
+CMS and MDHHS will evaluate the ICO's performance according to the specified metrics required in order to earn back the quality withhold for a given year. - 4.4.4.3.
 All ICO subcontracts with PIHPs must include provisions that reward the PIHP when the ICO achieves the withheld amounts.
 This may be accomplished by applying the same percentage withhold to the payments from ICOs to PIHPs, subject to the same withhold criteria.
-MDCH will phase-in a separate quality withhold process specific to PIHP performance following the first year of the Demonstration.
+MDHHS will phase-in a separate quality withhold process specific to PIHP performance following the first year of the Demonstration.
 The PIHP process will be based on established quality thresholds and be repaid subject to PIHP performance in the Demonstration.
-Any separate PIHP withhold will be defined in the contract between MDCH and the PIHPs. - 4.4.4.4.
-CMS and MDCH will evaluate ICO performance according to the specified metrics required in order to earn back the quality withhold for a given year.
-CMS and MDCH will share information as needed to determine whether quality requirements have been met and calculate final payments to each ICO from each payer. - 4.4.4.5.
-Whether or not each ICO has met the quality requirements in a given year will be made public, as will relevant quality results of ICOs in Demonstration Years 2 and 3. - 4.4.4.6.
-Additional details regarding the quality withholds, including more detailed specifications, required thresholds and other information regarding the methodology will be made available in future technical guidance. - 4.4.4.7.
-Withhold Measures in Demonstration Year 1 - 4.4.4.7.1.
+Any separate PIHP withhold will be defined in the contract between MDHHS and the PIHPs. - 4.4.4.4.
+CMS and MDHHS will evaluate ICO performance according to the specified metrics required in order to earn back the quality withhold for a given year.
+CMS and MDHHS will share information as needed to determine whether quality requirements have been met and calculate final payments to each ICO from each payer.

+- 4.4.4.5.
+Whether or not each ICO has met the quality requirements in a given year will be made public, as will relevant quality results of ICOs in Demonstration Years 2-5. - 4.4.4.6.
+Additional details regarding the quality withholds, including more detailed specifications, required thresholds and other information regarding the methodology will be made available in separate technical guidance.

+4.4.4.7.
+Withhold Measures in Demonstration Year 1

+- 4.4.4.7.1.
 Exhibit 6 below identifies the withhold measures for Demonstration Year 1.
 Together, these will be utilized as the basis for a one percent (1%) withhold. - 4.4.4.7.2.
-The ICO will be evaluated to determine whether it has met required quality withhold requirements at the end of Calendar Year 2015.
-The determination will be based solely on those measures that can appropriately be calculated based on the actual Enrollment volume during CY 2015.
+For Demonstration Year 1, which crosses calendar years, the ICO will be evaluated to determine whether it has met quality withhold requirements at the end of both Calendar Year 2015 and Calendar Year 2016.
+The determination in CY 2015 will be based solely on those measures that can appropriately be calculated based on the actual Enrollment volume during CY 2015.
+Consistent with such evaluations, the withheld amounts will be repaid separately for each calendar year.